Malayan Emergency: Amnesty declaration

-Baling talks and their consequences
+Baling Talks and their consequences

-Realising that the tide of the war was turning against him, Chin Peng indicated that he would be ready to meet with British officials alongside senior Malayan politicians in 1955.
-The talks took place in the Government English School at Baling on 28 December.
-The MCP was represented by Chin Peng, the Secretary-General, Rashid Maidin and Chen Tien, head of the MCP's Central Propaganda Department.
-On the other side were three elected national representatives, Tunku Abdul Rahman, Dato' Tan Cheng-Lock and David Saul Marshall, the Chief Minister of Singapore.
+In 1955 Chin Peng indicated that he would be willing to meet with British officials alongside senior Malayan politicians.
+The result of this was the Baling Talks, a meeting which took place between communist and Commonwealth forces to debate a peace treaty.
+The Baling Talks took place inside an English School in Baling on 28 December 1955.
+The MCP and MNLA was represented by Chin Peng, Rashid Maidin, and Chen Tien.
+The Commonwealth forces were represented by Tunku Abdul Rahman, Tan Cheng-Lock and David Saul Marshall.
+Despite the meeting being conducted successfully, the British forces were worried that a peace treaty with the MCP would lead to communist activists regaining influence in society.
+As a result, many of Chin Peng's demands were dismissed.

-Chin Peng left the jungle to negotiate with the leader of the Federation, Tunku Abdul Rahman with the goal of ending the conflict.
-However, the British Intelligence Service was worried that the MCP would regain influence in society and the Malayan government representatives, led by Tunku Abdul Rahman, categorically dismissed Chin Peng's demands.
-As a result, the conflict heightened, and, in response, New Zealand sent NZSAS soldiers, No. 14 Squadron RNZAF, No. 41 (Bristol Freighter) Squadron RNZAF and, later, No. 75 Squadron RNZAF; other Commonwealth members also sent troops to aid the British.
+Following the failure of the talks, Tunku Abdul Rahman withdrew the amnesty offers for MNLA members on 8 February 1956, five months after they had been offered, stating he was unwilling to meet the communists again unless they indicated beforehand their intention to make "a complete surrender".

-Following the failure of the talks, Tunku decided to withdraw the amnesty on 8 February 1956, five months after it had been offered, stating that he would not be willing to meet the Communists again unless they indicated beforehand their intention to make "a complete surrender".
-Despite the failure of the Baling Talks, the MCP made various efforts to resume peace talks with the Malayan government, all without success.
-Meanwhile, discussions began in the new Emergency Operations Council to intensify the "People's War" against the guerillas.
+Following the failure of the Baling Talks, the MCP made various efforts to resume peace negotiations with the Malayan government, all without success.
+Meanwhile, discussions began in the new Emergency Operations Council to intensify the "People's War" against the guerrillas.
 In July 1957, a few weeks before independence, the MCP made another attempt at peace talks, suggesting the following conditions for a negotiated peace: